 Don’t let the season go by without trying these must-make fall recipes!
 Each one is guaranteed to bring cozy cheer using the best foods of the season.

 Once the weather starts to get cool, recipes turn comforting and nostalgic.
 What’s better than cozying up with a cup of chili in a sweater, or the wafting aroma of pumpkin cookies?
 Once the season starts, we’re always clamoring to make the latest greatest fall recipes.
-So we thought we’d compile the best fall recipes that you must not miss this season.
-We’ve got sweet, savory, and everything in between.
+So we thought we’d compile the best fall recipes that you must not miss this season!
+There are recipes for sweet, savory, drinks, salads, and everything in between.
+Ready to get cooking?

 It's not fall until you've made butternut squash risotto!
 The smell alone of this butternut squash risotto bubbling away is reason to make it.
 The tender, caramelized roasted squash makes sweet pockets in the creamy Parmesan rice dotted with sage.
 And that smell of shallots sauteing in butter, with a splash of white wine?
 DIVINE.
 It’s a stunner.